 What are the SDGs?
-And what did the City of Ghent do as SDG Voice in 2017?
+What did the City of Ghent do as SDG Voice in 2017?
+How does Ghent implement the SDGs?
 You can find it out here.

 1. General information on SDGs

 2. The City of Ghent and the SDGs